schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Baron

-A lifted paper goods machine setter grips a hamburger at a entire sitting room.
+A lifted paper goods machine setter grips a hamburger at an entire sitting room.

 ## Fainter Fastball